Form I-751, Explained

 Before it expires, you’ll need to file Form I-751 (officially called the “Petition to Remove Conditions on Residence”) in order to receive a “permanent” green card that’s renewable every 10 years.

-IMPORTANT: Entrepreneurs who obtained a conditional green card through investment would need to file a different form, called the I-829.
+Entrepreneurs who obtained a conditional green card through investment would need to file a different form, called the I-829.

-- What is Form I-751?
+What Is Form I-751?

 Form I-751 (officially called the “Petition to Remove Conditions on Residence”) is a form used to upgrade a 2-year conditional green card to a full 10-year green card.
-This process is called “removing the conditions” on the marriage-based green card and is important because a conditional green card otherwise expires after 2 years.
+This process is called the “removal of conditions” on the marriage-based green card and is important because a conditional green card otherwise expires after 2 years.

 Conditional (or “CR-1”) green cards are issued to people who have been married less than 2 years when they gain permanent residence through marriage to a U.S. citizen or green card holder.